-Inslee’s plan for Washington’s economic recovery from coronavirus outbreak includes massive testing, resources for mental health
+Inslee says elective surgeries, outdoor recreation and some construction could restart soon as Washington recovers from coronavirus

 State officials aren’t saying yet how much it will cost.
 At a press briefing earlier in the day the governor’s chief of staff, David Postman, only said that Inslee told him to, “go big, be aggressive and find people where you can get them.”

+To successfully reopen, the state ultimately needs to be able to conduct between 20,000 and 30,000 tests daily for the plan to succeed, Inslee said.

+But the state hasn’t been able to conduct more than approximately 4,000 tests daily, Inslee said, because of a shortage of supplies like test swabs, vials and other items.
+The governor Tuesday penned a letter to Vice President Mike Pence requesting more help on testing.

-The governor would then reopen the economy in phases, according to the plan, starting with certain industries based on their ability to address public-health risks.
-Lessons from those early reopenings could then be applied to other sectors of the economy, according to the plan.
+Inslee would then reopen the economy in phases, according to the plan, starting with certain industries based on their ability to address public-health risks.
+Lessons from those early reopenings could be applied to other sectors of the economy, according to the plan.
 Physical distancing — like maintaining 6 feet of distance between people — would be required for businesses opening back up.

 That part of the plan also includes economic recovery efforts, including through worker training and small business development.